tomasbraino/selenium-cucumber-java/README.md

 # selenium-cucumber-java
-This project it is for practice a learn selenium, cucumber and java.
+This project it is for practice and learn selenium, cucumber and java.